-Home Dog Food Recipes Recipe: Homemade Dog Food for Small Breeds
+Home Dog Food Recipes Recipe: Homemade Dog Food for Small Breeds (Chicken and Oats)

-Many common diseases among puppies and small breed dogs stem from a poor diet.
-These diseases can include malnutrition, nutrient toxicity, obesity or hypoglycemia.
-There is no single best food for small breeds or any canine for that matter.
-The only thing that you can do is learn about your dog's specific nutritional needs and analyze the ingredients of each recipe.
+The only thing you can do is learn about your dog's specific nutritional needs and analyze the ingredients of each recipe.

-Based on this information, you'll need to make a choice of which food will be best for your furry family member.
-It's not likely that you'll know all of this information on your own.
 That's why it's best to consult your veterinarian or a trained canine nutritionist before changing your dog's diet.

 Homemade Dog Food for Small Breeds